-Then we measured their level of foam; for foam type body washes, we just judged how they came out of the pump.
+Then we measured their level of foam; for foam-type body washes, we just judged how they came out of the pump.

-Interesting, we didn't see much of a difference between liquid and foam types.
+Interestingly, we didn't see much of a difference between liquid and foam types.
 If you want a bubbly body wash that will wash your body super gently, we recommend Cow Brand soaps.

 Different levels of cleansing power in a body wash are suited for different skin type.
 Knowing yours and your family's skin type can make your search much easier.

 If you have dry skin or the body wash is going to be used by children, gentleness should be one of your top priorities.
 Mild cleansers like amino acids and ampholytic surfactants will do the job.
 Here are some ingredients to look out for on the label.